Wills & Estate Planning

 Your probate experience will be determined by your own state laws, but here’s how the process generally goes.

 An executor can’t jump right in and start passing along family heirlooms and inheritances.
 The first step is filing a petition with the probate court to open the process and “prove” the will.
 Until that happens, they’re not allowed to distribute or discard any property.
-(Though they often can take steps to protect the property, like clearing leaves and debris out of the roof gutters to prevent water damage—but check with an attorney to make sure.)
+(Executors are often permitted to take necessary steps to protect the property, like clearing leaves out of the roof gutters to prevent water damage or fixing leaks—but check with an attorney to make sure.)

-“Do you have a reasonable sense of your assets, and a reasonable sense of who to leave it to?”
-Widdes asks.
-Pass that two-part test, and you’re likely in the clear, legally speaking.
+Generally speaking, the court is looking to establish that the person writing the will had a reasonable sense of their assets, and a reasonable sense of who to leave them to.
+Pass that two-part test, and you’re likely in the clear, legally.

 If everything proceeds as usual, the probate court would approve the will and officially appoint the executor or administrator.
 Then the executor should notify interested parties and creditors.